 The willow tree symbolises balance, learning, growth and harmony.

-We will be learning traditional stories beginning with
+We will continue learning traditional stories such as

 For more information about what we are learning, please download the curriculum outline below.

 There is also information about how you can support your child 's learning at home and about teaching and learning in the Early Years classes.
 Just click on the 'W' of the document you would like to see.